kimalumalu/TsunamiInBaywatch/README.md

 How to Play:

-Try to escape from big wave using following keys: w a s d
+Try to escape from big wave using left, right, up and down arrows

 Have Fun :)